ariaattar/ariaattar.github.io/VerticalAgents.md

 # Vertical vs. General AI Agents: Where is the value?

 The next major paradigm shift in technology is clearly shaping up to be autonomous AI systems (Agents), with a growing distinction between general and specialized vertical agents.
-Here are my thoughts on where I think value will be built—specifically around the commoditization of general agents, the unique value of vertical agents, and the potential of LLM compilers as a competitive moat.
+Here are my thoughts on where I think value will be built—specifically around the commoditization of general agents and the unique value of vertical agents.

 ### The Commoditization of General Agents